ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 The values of `merge_tree` settings (for all MergeTree tables) can be viewed in the table `system.merge_tree_settings`, they can be overridden in `config.xml` in the `merge_tree` section, or set in the `SETTINGS` section of each table.

+These are example overrides for `max_suspicious_broken_parts`:

+## max_suspicious_broken_parts

+If the number of broken parts in a single partition exceeds the `max_suspicious_broken_parts` value, automatic deletion is denied.

+Possible values:

+-   Any positive integer.

+Default value: 10.

 Override example in `config.xml`:

 ``` text